paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/reliability_prediction/methods.md

 Event Tree Analysis ({term}`ETA`) is an inductive method which shows all possible outcomes resulting from an initiating event.
 The event tree models the sequences containing relationships from an initiating event and subsequent responses along with the end states.
 Various system failure sequences can be identified and the probability of occurrence of each sequence is quantified.

-The main steps to perform an Event Tree Analysis are {cite:t}`sys-event-tree-analysis`:
+The main steps to perform an Event Tree Analysis are {cite:p}`sys-event-tree-analysis`:
 - Identify (and define) a relevant initial event that may lead to unwanted consequences with respect to system reliability, e.g. loss of system performance, mission failure etc.
 - Identify the barriers that are implemented to deal with the initial event
 - Construct the event tree